 With moist soil and plenty of shade, there is no possibility of weeds growing.

-Attracts favourable insects
+Attracts favorable insects

 A lot of insects are beneficial to plants.
-Butterflies, bees and birds are excellent pollinators for the good growth of your plants.
+Butterflies, bees, and birds are excellent pollinators for the good growth of your plants.

 Similarly, a lot of insects feed on pests that infest other plants.
 Having a variety of plants growing together helps to attract insects that only aid in the better growth of the plants.